ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

   "sourcers" (recruiters).
 It feels like spam.
 Most of the time it is.
 I save the interesting ones into a folder.
 When my job search started I reached back out and I got interesting leads/contacts from this.
-* Referrals: by far the best, most effective lead-generation tool if you're already working as an engineer.
+* Referrals: by far the most effective lead-generation tool if you're already working as an engineer.
 Hit up your friend list on Facebook or lookup people on social media (Twitter, LinkedIn).
 Most of the time companies have referral programs in place: if you get the job, the person referring you gets